joybiswas007/torrents-api/README.md

 Install dependencies: `npm install`

-Create a `.env` or rename the `.env.sample` to `.env` file inside the directory and fill in all the details.
+Create a `.env` or copy the `.env.sample` to `.env` using this command `cp .env.sample .env` file inside the directory and fill in all the details.

 Example `.env` file: